mlrun/mlrun/docs/runtimes/using-functions.md

 ```

 (Function_runtimes)=
-### Function Runtimes
+## Function Runtimes

-When users create MLRun functions they need to specify one of the following function runtime kinds (e.g. `kind='job'`):
+When you create an MLRun function you need to specify a kind of runtime (e.g. kind=`job`).
+Each runtime can add specific attributes (e.g. Jars for Spark, Triggers for Nuclio, Auto-scaling for Dask, etc.).

+Real-time runtimes:
+* **nuclio** - real-time serverless functions over Nuclio
+* **serving** - higher level real-time Graph (DAG) over one or more Nuclio functions

+Batch runtimes:
 * **handler** - execute python handler (used automatically in notebooks or for debug)
 * **local** - execute a Python or shell program
 * **job** - run the code in a Kubernetes Pod